jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-12.md

 {12:18} Pharaoh called Abram:

 What have you done to me?
-Why did you not tell me that she was your wife? {12:19} Why did you say that she was your sister? so I might have taken her to me to wife: now therefore behold thy wife, take [her,] and go thy way.
+Why did you not tell me that she was your wife? {12:19} Why did you say that she was your sister? so I might have taken her to me to wife: now therefore behold your wife, take [her,] and go your way.

 {12:20} And Pharaoh commanded [his] men concerning him: and they sent him away, and his wife, and all that he had.